Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 How Do You Keep Butternut Squash from Being Watery?

-Don’t let the boiled squash sit in the hot water.
+Don’t let the boiled squash sit in the hot water after it has been cooked.
 Once the cooked squash is fork tender, immediately drain off all the water.
 Add all your ingredients, mash right away.

 Can You Boil Butternut Squash with The Skin On?